meireles/GitTutorial/cheat_sheet.md

 git remote -v
 ```

+#### Connect your repo to a remote
 If you started from scratch, first create a remote repo on github.
 To connect your local repo to the new remote repository, perform:

 ```bash
 git remote add origin <url_remote_repo>
 ```
+Make sure that you use the `https` address, since it requires less setup.
+Remember that `origin` will be the nickname of the remote repo in your local system.
+It is a very standard nickname and you should stick with it.

+#### Send changes to the remote: `push`

 To push your local changes to the remote server, simply:

 ```bash
 git push origin master
 ```

+#### Grab the updates from the remote: `pull`

 And to update you repo with the newest changes from origin (server), use: